Why do people enjoy watching horror movies?

 Horror movies also offer a form of catharsis, providing an outlet for the release of pent-up emotions.
 The intense fear and anxiety experienced during a horror film can lead to a sense of relief and release once the movie is over.
 This emotional rollercoaster can be satisfying, as it allows viewers to purge negative feelings in a controlled and temporary way.

 The concept of catharsis is rooted in ancient Greek philosophy, where it was believed that watching tragic plays could help audiences purge their emotions and achieve a sense of emotional balance.
 Similarly, horror movies can provide a modern form of catharsis, allowing viewers to experience and then release powerful emotions, ultimately leading to a sense of psychological relief.
+For instance, after watching a particularly frightening scene, the laughter and chatter that often follow can signal a communal release of tension and fear.

 Curiosity and the Desire to Understand the Unknown